 If you have bulging veins or varicose vein symptoms that are affecting your quality of life, it may be time to take the next step and see a vein specialist.
 After a physical exam and evaluation, your cardiologist may refer you for a duplex ultrasound (an ultrasound of the legs used to look for valve failure in the veins) to confirm diagnosis and provide more information to develop a treatment plan.
-Vein procedures and surgeries are performed at four of our Kansas City hospitals.
+Vein procedures and surgeries are performed at three of our Kansas City hospitals.

 Vein Treatment Options

 This is a first-line, non-invasive treatment used to apply pressure to the legs and improve blood flow.
 Some insurance companies may require three to nine months of use before covering minimally invasive treatment.

 This is a simple cosmetic treatment for spider veins and small to medium sized varicose veins.
 This procedure is not used to treat symptomatic vein disease.
 The treatment is performed in the doctor’s office by injecting a solution to destroy the vein.
 Multiple small injections (with a tiny needle) are often needed along the path of the abnormal vein.
 The vein is then absorbed into the body.

 The procedure can take about thirty minutes.
 If multiple sessions are needed, they will be spaced approximately one to two weeks apart.
 This service is offered by Dr. Richard Coats at Kansas City Vascular & General Surgery in Lee’s Summit, MO.